 - Drone-based data recording from bird’s eye perspective

 - Improved monitoring and observation studies of farmland species

-- Compiling of topic related publications – currently in progress: Precision farming and current EU pesticide regulation – how does it fit together?
+- Publication: Precision farming and current EU pesticide regulation – how does it fit together?

 - Publication: Precision application and soil organisms – a pilot study (currently in process)

 - RIFCON Meeting at SETAC Europe (Copenhagen, 2022): Precision farming and terrestrial ecotoxicology – an open debate

 - Presentation at Fresenius ECOTOX Conference (Düsseldorf, 2022): Precision farming and environmental pesticide regulation in the EU